AntonyIS/k8-go-react-typscript-todo/README.md

 This is for learning purposes and therefore critics and comments are allowed :)

 ## Application architecure.
-This application is made up of three major parts.
-1. Backend
-2. Frontend
-3. Kubernetes

-.
 ├── backend
 │   ├── config
 │   │   └── config.go